 Cappadocia is world famous for hot air ballooning.
 The experience was spectacular.
 There are 2 take off times so you are able to fly and enjoying watching them afterwards.

 Tip: Book your flight in advance.
 We had to scramble at the last minute because we didn’t realize that the 150 balloons a day are regularly full.

 After waiting hours, we got word that someone missed their flight to Cappadocia and we got their spot.

 The prices vary between $200-400 per person for a Cappadocia Hot Air Balloon Flight and champagne toast.

 Visiting the Valleys

 Pasabag (Monk’s Valley) above right is a popular spot to visit.
-It’s on the road to Zelve where there is an open air market you can check out.
 You’ll see excellent examples of fairy chimneys and you can walk into the caves where monks lived.

 There are 200 underground cities in Cappadocia.
 The most famous and largest is Derinkuyu.
 Going 200 feet underground, it could house 20,000 people including their livestock stables.
 If you are claustrophobic, skip this.

 Kaymakli, an underground city that’s further away, was discovered in 1963 when a local found a room behind a wall in his house.